U.S. Naturalization Policy

 Other contextual factors are significant in predicting naturalization, including living in an area

-with other immigrants from the same racial/ethnic background.116 The availability of dual
+with other immigrants from the same racial/ethnic background.123 A study examining

-citizenship is positively correlated with naturalization for some groups, particularly those from
+The availability of dual citizenship is positively correlated with naturalization for some groups,

-study found that LPRs who entered the United States without inspection and were formerly
+United States without inspection and were formerly unauthorized had a higher propensity to

-unauthorized have a higher propensity to naturalize than those who were not previously
+naturalize than those who were not previously unauthorized.126 Researchers have found that some

-mechanism against policies that curtail rights or benefits for noncitizens.119
+LPRs choose to naturalize as a protective mechanism against policies that curtail rights or

-positively correlated with naturalization.121
+positively correlated with naturalization.130

 Some eligible LPRs, including those who are low-income or limited English proficient, may face